ivw/ezmode-vscode/README.md

 ## Getting Started

-TODO
+1. Install the extension
-4. Open the [tutorial](data/EzModeTutorial.md) in VS Code by clicking the mode indicator in the bottom-right corner.
+2. Open the [tutorial](data/EzModeTutorial.md) in VS Code by clicking the mode indicator in the bottom-right corner.

 ## Customization